III B Society

 Inhibiting factors introduce man made barriers by causes of error and intent.

-perstition, illusion, dogmatism, ideology, meta theory, social programming and secret policy goal.
+perstition, illusion, dogmatism, ideology, construal, social programming and secret policy goal.

-6a5) They spread by eg culture, teaching, ways of thought and lead large scale to misdevelopments.
+7a5) They spread by eg culture, teaching, ways of thought and political-social instrumentalization.

 criminal inclinations, hate of man and archaic notions of prestige, power, possessions and pleasure.

-They defile human dignity and universal spiritual, natural, social and human values.
+They defile human dignity and universal human, social, natural and spiritual values.

-6b1) Targets of gain are mostly self-image, language, frame works and tangible objects.
+7b1) Targets of gain are mostly self-image, language, frame works and physical objects.

 ings, his property and he himself.

-6b3) Targets of elimination are first political-social opponents and watch dog organizations.
+7b3) Targets of elimination are first whistle blowers and political-social opponents.

 b4,1) Acquiescence yields to political-social pressure as way of least resistance.